By Roger Spooner

 Even the idea of the Jews returning to their ancient homeland …seems to have originated among a specific group of evangelical English Protestants

 It might seem that the idea of returning to the Land of Israel had been part of the Jewish people’s spiritual beliefs from time immemorial….
 But there was an essential difference between this yearning and Zionism. … Instead of passively awaiting the coming of the Messiah, the Jewish people would take their fate into their own hands and transform their situation through their own action”.

 William Hechler the restorationist chaplain of the English embassy in Vienna saw Herzl’s book in a bookshop and introduced himself to the author and offered to help him.
 Hechler had been the tutor to Prince Ludwig, the son and heir of Frederick I, the Grand Duke of Baden and had developed very close links with the family.
 He had written a book on the restoration of the Jews to Palestine in 1882.
-He offered to introduce Herzl to the German political leadership such as the Grand Duke of Baden and the Kaiser.
+He offered to introduce Herzl to the German political leadership such as the Grand Duke of Baden and the Kaiser who he had unsuccessfully attempted to meet before.
 But he also introduced him to the European leadership as well.

 Lewis writes: ‘In a remarkably short time, Herzl moved from being an obscure Jewish writer to the international stage’

 Naim Ateek the founder of Sabeel in a sermon in Bethlehem recently said ‘In fact western Christian Zionists must share the responsibility for the creation of Zionism and in the establishment of the state of Israel.
 One of the closest friends of Theodor Herzl, the founder of political Zionism, was an Anglican priest by the name of William Hechler.
 Rev. Hechler was instrumental in inspiring and educating Herzl on those passages of the Bible that, he believed, call for the return of Jews to Palestine in fulfillment of prophecy’.